Fleas on Cats: Symptoms, Natural Treatment, and Prevention

 Step Three: Treat Your Yard

 It's easy to be thorough about eradicating fleas when they're an active problem.
 But unless you want all that time and effort to be a waste, a little maintenance and willpower is required to keep them away.
-Thankfully, Wondercide products are gentle enough to use as frequently as needed, but powerful enough to only require intermittent applications.
-Outdoor prevention should be applied every 30 to 45 days during flea season, or after heavy rain.
+Outdoor prevention should be applied every 30-45 days during flea season, or after heavy rain.
 Indoor prevention can be applied once or twice a week, or as often as needed.

 Here are a few other tips for preventing fleas — because blocking fleas is much easier (and less itchy) than having to cleanse your pets, home, and yard to get rid of them.
 It's also more cost-effective.

-- Cats can contract fleas from other domestic animals.
-Anytime your cat visits the vet, a boarding facility, or someone else's house, be sure to spray her down as soon as you return her home.
+Cats can contract fleas from other domestic animals.
+Anytime your cat visits the vet, a boarding facility, or someone else's house, be sure to spray it down as soon as you return it home.
 Wash any belongings that made the trip, too.

-- If your cat spends significant time outdoors, do a round of flea spray every time she comes back inside, especially during flea season.
+If your cat spends significant time outdoors, do a round of flea spray every time it comes back inside, especially during flea season.

-- Use a dehumidifier.
+Use a dehumidifier.
 As we mentioned, fleas flourish in humid environments.
-If you can keep the humidity in your home below 50 percent, it will kill fleas at all life stages: egg, larva, pupa, and adult.
+If you can keep the humidity in your home below 50%, it will kill fleas at all life stages: egg, larva, pupa, and adult.